 Handouts from Childbirth Professionals International - Find a number of handouts on waterbirth, creating affirmations, teaching informed consent and more.
 It looks like they periodically add new handouts too.

-Handouts from Better Birth Blog – Sign up for the mailing list and you’ll receive the following handouts: Amazing Birth Checklist, Breech 101 Guide, and Signs It’s Time to Go–When to Leave for the Birth Place.
-You’ll also receive exclusive access to new handouts as a subscriber.
+Handouts from Better Birth Blog - Sign up for the mailing list and you'll receive three free handouts plus exclusive access to new handouts as a subscriber.
+Also check out the online shop for a variety of beautifully designed handouts.

 Toolkit to Support Vaginal Birth and Reduce Primary Cesareans - Created by the California Maternal Quality Care Collaborative (CMQCC), the CMQCC website's description says this toolkit "is a comprehensive, evidence-based “how-to” guide designed to educate and motivate maternity clinicians to apply best practices for supporting vaginal birth."